tunaphish/blog/content/notes/emotions-as-an-affect-heuristic.md

 # embrace it
 remember to feel things fully. embrace it. and then let it go.

-because your emotions do lie to you. [[illusory-living]] says that emotions were a part of biological evolution as a means to propogate our genes to the next generation. useful when you are outrunning a trex. not useful when you want to punch your boss in t he face.
+because your emotions do lie to you. [[the-hedonic-treadmill]] says that emotions were a part of biological evolution as a means to propogate our genes to the next generation. useful when you are outrunning a trex. not useful when you want to punch your boss in t he face.